data-science-for-biotech/git-novice/_episodes/07-github.md

 practice, though, it's easiest to use one copy as a central hub, and to keep it on the web rather than on someone's laptop.
-Most programmers use hosting services like [GitHub](https://github.com), [Bitbucket](https://bitbucket.org) or [GitLab](https://gitlab.com/) to hold those master copies; we'll explore the pros and cons of this in the final section of this lesson.
+Most programmers use hosting services like [GitHub](https://github.com), [Bitbucket](https://bitbucket.org) or [GitLab](https://gitlab.com/) to hold those main copies; we'll explore the pros and cons of this in the final section of this lesson.

 Let's start by sharing the changes we've made to our current project with the world.
-Log in to GitHub, then click on the icon in the top right corner to create a new repository called `planets`:
+Log in to GitHub, then click on the icon in the top right corner to create a new repository called `variants`:

 ![Creating a Repository on GitHub (Step 1)](../fig/github-create-repo-01.png)

-Name your repository "planets" and then click "Create Repository".
+Name your repository "variants" and then click "Create Repository".

 Note: Since this repository will be connected to a local repository, it needs to be empty.
 Leave "Initialize this repository with a README" unchecked, and keep "None" as options for both "Add